openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 It is up to you to browse the topics and find one that you are interested in working on.
-Then, you join a team that is working on that topic, either by joining a team that has already been created, or by creating a new team yourself.
+Then, you join a team that is working on that topic, either by finding a team that has already been created, or by creating a new team yourself.
 For more information, see :ref:`Browse Topics and Find a Team`.

 Teams are always created within a specific topic, and have a maximum team size